dojo/docs/dojox/grid/LazyTreeGrid.rst

 Public API
 ==========

-All available methods of the pagination are listed below:
+All available methods of the LazyTreeGrid are listed below:

 =========  =====================================  =====================  =======================================================
 Name       Parameters                             Return                 Description